LavakauT/Kmer-Wrapper/gffandgenome/README.md

-# DOWNLAD Mus_musculus genome fasta and gff3 files
+# DOWNLOAD Mus_musculus genome fasta and gff3 files

 ## change your direction to your 'code_intergration' folder
 cd ~/code_intergration